zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 osm-nginx-client-cert             kubernetes.io/tls    3      17m
 ```

-Now, we need to "export" out these certificates in order to use them with NGINX Ingress Controller.
+The certificates must then be exported in order to use them with NGINX Ingress Controller.

 ```bash
 kubectl get secret osm-ca-bundle -n osm-system -o yaml > osm-ca-bundle-secret.yaml